-Mumbai rains: Compound caves in, cars damaged in Wadala's Antop Hill
+Mumbai wall collapse: FIR against owner of ‘Dosti Realty'

+An FIR has been registered against the owner of 'Dosti Realty' Deepak Garodia, chairman Kishan Garodia, and director of the firm Rajesh Shah in connection with the wall collapse in Mumbai.

-Over 15 cars stuck in the rubble after a wall of an under-construction building collapsed at around 4.45 am on Vidyalankar road in Wadala's Antop Hill, following heavy rain Mumbai on Monday.
+Over 15 cars stuck in the rubble after a wall of an under-construction building collapsed at around 4.45 am on Vidyalankar road in Wadala's Antop Hill, following heavy rain Mumbai.
 Seven cars were damaged and residents are trapped inside the building.

-Fire brigade officials are helping out to rescue the residents trapped inside the building.
+Fire brigade officials were helping out to rescue the residents trapped inside the building.

 A resident blamed the Mumbai Corporation for allowing for construction of high-rise building next to an apartment.
-"Cracks have appeared in the building, we have complained to the BMC.
-242 flats in our apartment are at risk due to the ongoing construction nearby our apartment.
+He said, "Cracks have appeared in the building, we have complained to the BMC.
+A total of 242 flats in our apartment are at risk due to the ongoing construction nearby our apartment."

-"Mumbai received 231.4 mm rain in the last 24 hours, an official of the India Meteorological Department (IMD) here said.
+"Mumbai received 231.4 mm rain in the last 24 hours, an official of the India Meteorological Department (IMD) said.
 "The Santacruz weather station recorded 231.4 mm rainfall in the last 24 hours.
 So much rainfall is categorised as extremely heavy showers," IMD Mumbai Director Ajay Kumar told PTI.

 "This is the first extremely heavy rainfall recorded in Mumbai in the current season," he said.
 The rain intensity has gone up since yesterday afternoon and is expected to continue further, he said.